 When a financial advisor at RBC Wealth Management noticed a series of suspicious transactions occurring in an account of one of his senior clients, he immediately shared his concerns with his supervisor and his compliance officer.
 From what they could tell, the client’s caregiver was somehow involved, and it appeared the client had no knowledge of what was going on.
 When the financial advisor approached the client with his concerns, the client was apprehensive about challenging his caregiver—his sole supporter—with accusations about where the money was going.

-“He lived in a rural area where he was miles from town and this (caregiver) was his only lifeline,” says Jennifer McGarry, head of Risk Management Initiatives at RBC Wealth Management–U.S. in Minneapolis.
-Sadly, the situation isn’t unique, says McGarry.
-“Some clients would rather give the benefit of the doubt, allowing unauthorized payments from their account in order to avoid confrontation and continue the services that (their) caregivers are providing.
+“Sadly, the situation isn’t unique,” says Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S. “Some clients would rather give the benefit of the doubt, allowing unauthorized payments from their account in order to avoid confrontation and continue the services that (their) caregivers are providing.
 It’s very sad.”

 The magnitude of the problem has helped spur lawmakers and industry regulators to establish stronger initiatives geared toward stamping out the exploitation of vulnerable seniors.
 New laws and financial industry regulations are encouraging financial services firms to take proactive steps like asking clients to identify trusted contacts and allowing firms to temporarily delay disbursements when financial exploitation is suspected to provide time to intervene.

 As the aging demographic transitions to a point where assistance and support becomes more pertinent, it’s crucial to protect their personal wealth.
-“It’s very important that we look out for potential red flags, fraud, or people taking advantage of an aging person’s situation or vulnerability,” says McGarry.
+“It’s very important that we look out for potential red flags, fraud, or people taking advantage of an aging person’s situation or vulnerability,” says Ambrose.

-Other warning signs of financial exploitation include: an increased number of checks written out to the same person or entity, a high frequency of small amount withdrawals, confusion about where funds are kept, changing power of attorney or beneficiaries on insurance or investment accounts, unnecessary or expensive home repairs, an out-of-place or unusual urgency to make an investment or transaction, and bounced checks—despite the fact there should be enough funds in the account.
+Other warning signs of financial exploitation include: an increased number of checks written out to the same person or entity, a high frequency of small-amount withdrawals, confusion about where funds are kept, changing power of attorney or beneficiaries on insurance or investment accounts, unnecessary or expensive home repairs, an out-of-place or unusual urgency to make an investment or transaction and bounced checks—despite the fact there should be enough funds in the account.

 Having a fundamental knowledge of the current techniques used by fraudsters is important in the fight against financial abuse.
-For example, with the proliferation of digital communication, scam artists have learned to impersonate an individual’s friends and family online.
+For example, says Ambrose, with the proliferation of digital communication, scam artists have learned to impersonate an individual’s friends and family online.

-“Well-intentioned clients often succumb to those pleas for help from what they believe to be their family members,” says McGarry.
+“Well-intentioned clients often succumb to those pleas for help from what they believe to be their family members,” says Ambrose.
 “Such clients may not be monitoring their accounts and emails as often as we would like, so that they could promptly identify when something is peculiar.”

 Other popular scams include claims that you’ve won a lottery in another country, or that you owe the Internal Revenue Service and need to send money to settle your accounts.
 Scam artists may also appeal to your investing side, using high-pressure sales tactics to push you into throwing your wealth behind a so-called “once in a lifetime, risk-free” investment.

 The key to protecting yourself and your loved ones is to be proactive.
-“We encourage our financial advisors to start talking with clients very early on about their plans for the future, who they would like to name as their trusted contact, and who to involve in the event that they are no longer able to care for or manage their finances independently,” says McGarry.
+“We encourage our financial advisors to start talking with clients very early on about their plans for the future, who they would like to name as their trusted contact, and who to involve in the event that they are no longer able to care for or manage their finances independently,” says Ambrose.

 As you enter the early stages of retirement, sit down with your family and your financial advisor to discuss your goals, and how you want to use your assets as you age.
 If there are any philanthropic causes you’re interested in supporting, put your wishes in writing.

-If you haven’t already, use this opportunity to establish any trusts, develop a will, and choose a power of attorney to manage your estate in the event you’re incapacitated.
+If you haven’t already, use this opportunity to establish any trusts, develop a will and choose a power of attorney to manage your estate in the event you’re incapacitated.
 These resources will be your team, and they’ll be critical going forward—especially if you encounter some of the nefarious tactics used to prey on the aging population.

 But it’s not just about being wary of fraudsters.
 The vast majority—90 percent, according to NAPSA—of reported financial abuse is committed by the older victim’s own family.

 If you’re worried you or your loved one has been financially exploited, speak with your financial advisor immediately and tell the authorities.
-“Financial exploitation is a crime,” says McGarry.
+“Financial exploitation is a crime,” says Ambrose.
 “Like any other financial crime, people in the U.S. have an obligation to report it.”

 And while regular communication and social interaction goes a long way in preventing fraud, having a support network in place is the best way to see that you, or your loved ones, are well looked after as you age.
-“You need to prepare for the day when you’re not capable of managing your affairs independently,” adds McGarry.
+“You need to prepare for the day when you’re not capable of managing your affairs independently,” adds Ambrose.